 Should you invest in Klarna?

 Klarna has a lot of attractive investment characteristics.
 The founder-led company is growing fast and disrupting the traditional banking industry.
 It's also getting close to reaching sustained profitability.
-Meanwhile, its valuation has decreased significantly from its lofty peak in 2021.
-If these factors still hold true when Klarna goes public, it might be a stock that investors should consider buying.
+These factors make it a potentially compelling stock that investors could consider buying.

 Is Klarna private or public?